lewisvalaitis/LibraryCornerPrivacyPolicy/index.md

+# Privacy Policy
-# No Data is Collected When Using LibraryCorner
+## No Data is Collected When Using LibraryCorner

 - Personal data is not collected, used, or saved and there is no access of any personal data recorded in LibraryCorner on your device.